d3plus/d3plus-plot/example/confidence-interval.md

 The [.confidence( )](http://d3plus.org/docs/#Plot.confidence) method allows us to specify an array of accessors for the lower and upper bounds of a confidence interval (in the format `[lower, upper]`).

+The [.confidenceConfig( )](http://d3plus.org/docs/#Plot.confidenceConfig) method works similarly to the [.shapeConfig( )](http://d3plus.org/docs/#Viz.shapeConfig) method, but the configuration is only applied to shapes rendered as part of the confidence interval.

 Given this data array:

 ```js